MD/PhD alumnus Oliver Söhnlein builds a successful academic career at 35

 When I started in Aachen, Christian Weber's Institute was evolving so much and funding was abundant.
 Within 2 years, I lead a group of 5 people and was able to publish my first last author paper in Circulation.
 Our Institute moved from Aachen to Munich in 2011, another important development, as Munich is considered to have Germany's best research environment.

 In early 2011, it had become obvious that a Professor position would possibly become available in Munich, but in-house recruitment would not be possible.
 Instead I applied for own position funding outside Germany, and was able to acquire the VIDI grant in the Netherlands.
 With this grant, I was able to start a group of 3 scientists at the AMC in Amsterdam in 2012 and it allowed me to be recruited as full professor for Vascular Immunotherapy in Munich in 2013.

-KI offers great possibilities in fields I am not yet very familiar with, including neuroscience, stem cell biology, regenerative medicine, and metabolism including diabetes.
+KI offers great possibilities in fields I was not yet very familiar with, including neuroscience, stem cell biology, regenerative medicine, and metabolism including diabetes.
 I would love to include some of these aspects into my research at KI.
-Much of my research at KI will be third-party funded and hence it is important to convince funding agencies.
+Much of my research at KI would be third-party funded and hence it is important to convince funding agencies.
 This is mostly done by the continuation of what you do rather than by something too far off your expertise - funding agencies often put the question of feasibility first.

-What is your advice to young researchers or who would like to stay in academic research?
+What is your advice to young researchers

 I think it is very important to be dedicated, more so than in many other professions.
 To me research is not a normal job and if you think it is, you are not going to be successful.
 The development of ideas, projects, and methods costs time - but it is a lot of fun.